kgryte/v8-perf/README.md

 #### Arithmetic

-The third test runs a `FOR` loop which performs a series of arithmetic operations.
+This test runs a `FOR` loop which performs a series of arithmetic operations.
 The average time printed to `stdout` is the average iteration time.

 ``` javascript
 var start = process.hrtime(),